 Alabama Crimson Tide

-All in all, there are eight newcomers for the Crimson Tide next season, but with a 2nd year head coach trying to implement a new uptempo system, that might be better than usual for teams bringing in several newcomers.
+All in all, there are eight newcomers for the Crimson Tide next season, but with a second-year head coach trying to implement a new uptempo system, that might be better than usual for teams bringing in several newcomers.
 Kira Lewis, arguably the best player on Alabama’s roster last season, and certainly the most important, has already announced that he is staying in the draft, and this will be a major blow for the Crimson Tide.

-Other than Kira Lewis, there are two other key players tha have already declared for the NBA Draft in John Petty and Herbert Jones.
+Other than Kira Lewis, two other key players have already declared for the NBA Draft in John Petty and Herbert Jones.
 To me, the decision to stay in the NBA Draft or return from both of these guys is the biggest question mark regarding Alabama basketball next season.
 There is currently only one scholarship spot remaining, so as it stands, only one of the two could remove their name from the draft right now, but even if both remove their names, I’m sure Nate Oats will find a spot on the 2020-2021 roster, even if it means someone else transfers.

-With either back, Alabama is definitely a contender at the top of the SEC next season, but if both join Kira Lewis in staying in the NBA Draft, I’m not sure I buy into Alabama making such a large jump next season.
+With either back, Alabama is a contender at the top of the SEC next season, but if both join Kira Lewis in staying in the NBA Draft, I’m not sure I buy into Alabama making such a large jump next season.
 I think another year with Nate Oats’ new system will lead to an improvement regardless, given the players being added next season, but the decision of these two guys will decide the ceiling and overall success of next season’s team.

-This section is going to sound very repetitive, because honestly, I see Arkansas in almost the exact same boat as Alabama right now.
+This section is going to sound very repetitive, because honestly, I see Arkansas in almost the same boat as Alabama right now.
 Both programs have a quality coach going into year two, both programs have signed an impressive class of newcomers including a mix of 4-star high school prospects and key transfers, and both schools are waiting to see if their stars are going to stay in the NBA Draft.

 Both Isaiah Joe and Mason Jones have entered their name into the NBA Draft, and like Alabama, there is just currently one roster spot remaining for either to return without another player having to transfer or give up their scholarship in some way.
 I’m trying not to sound repetitive, but again, who decides to return to Arkansas is the biggest question mark I still have for next season.